Tempest (Bob Dylan song): Critical reception and legacy

 Most of the negative reviews that appeared at the time of the song's release focused on its length and sprawling character: In the New York Daily News, Jim Farber wrote that, "Unfortunately, you'll feel every minute" of the song's 14-minute run time.
 The Wall Street Journal's Jim Fusilli agreed, writing that Tempest's title track represents the album "at its worst", calling it "undisciplined and banal".
 But a USA Today article ranking "all of Bob Dylan's songs", where "Tempest" placed 76th (out of 359), suggested that the track benefited from more listens: "It was a song you listened to for the first time and figured, 'that was nice, but I’ll never listen to it again'.
 Yet every time it pops up, its hypnotic rhyming structure makes you keep listening and 15-minutes later you’re glad you did".

 Greil Marcus cited the song as one of his favorites on Tempest and defended it in an interview with The Nation: "It doesn’t get boring, and that’s because his engagement with the story he’s telling is so complete.
 It’s a song that’s kind of like the album as a whole: for the first three or four minutes you might think, 'Well, okay, I’ll be back in a minute'.
 Then it becomes a lot harder, a lot more dangerous, a lot uglier, and you begin to feel a sense of horror and dread at what’s going on.
 Characters that he’s introduced before are being disposed of, are being wiped out of the song.
 It becomes like a battle, like a war, rather than a sentimental 'oh, it was sad when the great ship went down'".

 Among the most positive notices were a Los Angeles Times review in which critic Randy Lewis cited it as "one of the most extraordinary compositions from the most acclaimed songwriter of the rock era"; a Billboard review that called the song "Ambitious, successful and absolutely startling"; and a five-star Rolling Stone album review where critic Will Hermes named the track one of Tempest's two "most powerful cuts" (along with "Roll On John") and praised the effectiveness of its "inescapable" central metaphor: "a seemingly unsinkable behemoth going down amid small acts of bravery that change little, rich and poor doomed equally".

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the '10s and Beyond".

-The musician Tim Heidecker released his own 15-minute version of a song about the Titanic in advance of Dylan's, stating: "I wrote this song to see if I could beat the Master to it".
+The musician and comedian Tim Heidecker released his own 15-minute version of a song about the Titanic in advance of Dylan's, stating: "I wrote this song to see if I could beat the Master to it".